vv01f/brainwallet-enhanced-app/README.md

 * create a number of (vanity) addresses
 * edit address book
 * ex- & import address book
+* select state currencies
+* (automatically) have market prices for bitcoin in state currencies

 1. did I miss some gap in the process?
 2. any comments for improvement?
-3. what is needed to build this? (would prefer a solution  )
+3. what is needed to build this? (would prefer a solution usable as e.g. js-app for browsers)
 4. who can help to make this happen like a brainwallet app?